 To learn more about understanding your Tiered bill, visit our website at this link.

 Are you thinking about switching your electricity price plan?
 Here are a few things to consider.
 Make sure you have some of your recent electricity bills handy as you go through the information below.
-Keep in mind the effect of COVID-19 on your electricity use (for instance, you may be working from home when you normally wouldn’t be).
 Most of the information you will need is on the Electricity line of your bill.

-Your price plan – Do you pay TOU or Tiered prices for your electricity?
+Your price plan – Do your electricity pricing plan?
 If you’re unsure, take a look at the Electricity line of your bill.
 Most residential and small business customers in Ontario pay TOU prices.

 Your usage – How much electricity do you use in a month?
 If you’re unsure, take a look at the Electricity line on your bill.
 You might also want to look at the historical usage graph on your bill, which shows your average daily usage over the past 12-month period.